LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01-Review/Lab01-Instructions-Review.md

 ## Part 2: Web App

 You wil do project A, B or C depending on the lab assignment version group you are in.
-These web apps can be implemented using the same overall program design as the example Concentration game web app.
+These web apps will be implemented using the same overall program design as the example Concentration game web app.
+There are starter files for each project.
+You will complete the parts of the code indicated by the TODO: comments.

 ### Project A: "Double Trouble" Domino Game